uchicago-cs/cmsc22000/website/hw/hw5.rst

 (and, with what you know about Makefiles, it should be possible for you to do that).
 However, what we really want to do is write tests for this new segment datatype, similar to the ones that already exist for the point and polygon datatypes.
-In Lab 2 we asked you to simply modify the calls to ``segment_intersect`` in ``test_point.c``, which was a temporary solution before we learned how tests work.
+In Homework #2 we asked you to simply modify the calls to ``segment_intersect`` in ``test_point.c``, which was a temporary solution before we learned how tests work.
 Now, we will write proper tests for the segment datatype.